 The Start-Finish date can be set in two ways.

-- Set “the earlist start date and the latest finish date of the tasks” to the Project Start-Finish date.
+- Set “the earliest start date and the latest finish date of the tasks” to the Project Start-Finish date.

-- Enter Start-Finish date directly as desired date (uncheck above checkbox)
+- Enter Start-Finish date directly as the date you want (uncheck above checkbox)

 The Planned %Work Complete of the task is automatically calculated based on the current date, but since the %Work Complete is only known to the person who has performed the task, the %Work Complete of the task is checked and entered directly.

-As shown in the red box image below, you can enter 50% of the %Work Complete for the “Design Database” task.
+As shown in the image below, you can enter 80% of the %Work Complete for the “Design UI” task.

-- The %Work Complete of subtasks (Design Database, Design UI) is added up to the upper level “Design” task, and the %Work Complete is automatically calculated to 10%.
+Since all necessary items have been entered, if you click “Update Schedule” on the ribbon menu, you can see that the %Work Complete of subtasks (Design Database, Design UI) is added up to the upper level “Design” task and the %Work Complete is automatically calculated to 86.15%.

 [ XLGantt(Excel Gantt) How to ]

-- XLGantt(Excel Gantt) How to #4 – Tracking the progress of the project
+- XLGantt(Excel Gantt) How to #4 – Keeping track the progress of the project

 - XLGantt(Excel Gantt) How to #3 – Setting Gantt chart display styles